opendcs/opendcs/docs/source/dev-docs.rst

 and implement any required setup.
 All `Configurations` are given a temporary directory to create the `DCSTOOL_USERDIR` contents.
 Application logs are all written into this directory.

 The Currently Implemented engines are demonstrated below.
-OpenDCS-Postgres and OpenDCS-Oracle use the (Testcontainers)[https://java.testcontainers.org] library which requires docker.
+OpenDCS-Postgres, CWMS-Oracle, and OpenDCS-Oracle use the (Testcontainers)[https://java.testcontainers.org] library which requires docker.
 OpenDCS-XML only depends on the file system.

 To run use the following commands: